Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 # Loading and saving of model

-For loading and saving for model, the common scenario are:
+For loading and saving for model, the common scenario is:

 * Save the model that has been trained for a while to facilitate the next training.